 The Australian Association for Environmental Education NSW and Sutherland Shire Environment Centre proudly present the 34thEnvironmental Education Conference ActiveNature: Learning, Citizenship and Activism for Sustainability.
-We are now accepting abstracts for conference presentations, short talks, workshops and posters.

 The conference will explore the role education plays in bringing about meaningful change that protects the environment for future generations.
 This includes changes at household and government levels – changes from the kitchen to the Cabinet – that strengthen communities and protect nature.